CadeBrown/cadebrown.github.io/about.md

 I did all of the software for the project, which included `fractalexplorer`.
 It ran over 8 different machines at once, which communicated in real time (via MPI) over a network to produce ~30fps fractal rendering.

 Check out our ORNL article here: [SimpleSummit](https://www.olcf.ornl.gov/2018/10/09/simple-summit/)

-## Employment

-Additionally, for reference, here is my (approximate) employment record:

-### Research Assistant @ ICL (Summer 2019 - Present)

-Since I've started attending UTK, I've worked at ICL (Innovative Computing Laboratory).
-Within ICL, I work under Dr. Stan Tomov in the Linear Algebra (LA) division.
-Our task has been porting and accelerating common LA operations on the new AMD HIP/ROCm stack.

-### Intern @ ORNL (Summer 2016 - Summer 2017)

-For 2 summers, I worked as an intern at ORNL (Oak Ridge National Laboratory).
-There, I helped write SimpleSummit ([https://simplesummit.github.io/](https://simplesummit.github.io/)), including the fractal rendering program, and the website